-Mercy Health is committed to the principles of diversity and equal opportunity in all of our endeavors.
-Mercy Health applies these principles to its purchasing activity by encouraging the participation and development of diverse suppliers capable of meeting or exceeding performance standards established by Mercy Health's Supply Chain Management Department.
+In this, Mercy Health is committed to principles of inclusion and equal opportunity.
+Mercy Health applies these principles to its purchasing activity by encouraging the participation of all vendors that meet or exceed the performance standards established by Mercy Health's Supply Chain Management.

-Our supplier diversity goals and objectives target small business enterprises of all genders and ethnicities.
-At Mercy Health, we believe that strengthening and expanding our supplier base with small, diverse businesses represents sound business practice.
-This contributes to lowering our operational costs and supports the overall health of the greater business community within the markets we serve.
+We believe that ensuring our supplier base includes Minorities, Women, Veterans and businesses owned by people with disabilities is a sound business practice.
+This contributes to lowering our operational costs, encourages innovation, creates competition and supports the overall health of the greater business community within the markets we serve.

-Mercy Health focuses this effort through our Supply Chain Management Department, and we actively identify, solicit and contract with diverse businesses that meet our performance requirements related to cost, quality and timeliness.
-Concurrently, we expect those with whom we engage in commerce to share similar commitments to increasing their own business with diverse suppliers.
+Mercy Health focuses this effort through Supply Chain Management.
+We actively identify, solicit and contract with all businesses that meet our performance requirements related to cost, quality and timeliness.
+Concurrently, we expect those with whom we engage in commerce to share similar commitments to principles of inclusion and equal opportunity.

 Supplier Diversity Guidelines

-To be considered for participation in Mercy Health's Supplier Diversity Initiative, your company must be certified as a minority- or woman-owned business enterprise.
-Mercy Health accepts minority business certification from:
+To be considered as a vendor and/or supplier for participation in Mercy Health's Supplier Diversity procurement process, your company must be certified as a minority-, woman-, disabled-owned, or small business enterprise.
+Mercy Health accepts business certification from: